vinaybhide/portfoliomanager/README.md

       1.5 Note the script search in the Get Quote and add script dialog is still ONLINE 1.6 You can select existing portfolio file to open.
 You have to make sure that you have the specific script end point quote file
-      1.7 Once the portfolio is open all functionality should work fine
+      1.7 Once the portfolio is open all functionality should work fine v0.7 - Base version with all graphs and bug fixes